-The significant risk associated with the inevitable decline in income from Invincible Spirit has long been at the forefront of our thinking.
+2023 has been a year of operational and net gains from last year, as we continue our transition through the major risk associated with the inevitable decline in income from Invincible Spirit.
 In 2017 he was responsible for approximately 70% of the entire company's revenue.
-To overcome this challenge, our strategy, over a number of years, has been to enhance and diversify income streams while simultaneously managing costs, retaining full-service delivery, and maintaining cash flows.
+As recently as 2020 this was 40%.
+To overcome this challenge, our strategy has been to invest in and diversify income streams while simultaneously managing costs, retaining full-service delivery, and maintaining cash flows.